 · Client/Builder cost/quality problems.

 § Clients have included all types of Business owners/Management/self-employed traders, Solicitors, Professional Practices, Retail/Hospitality owners, Home owners and Family members.

 § All usually, a minimum of a full day.

 · Workplace Mediation

 · Resolving relationship problems between employees, from the workplace to the Boardroom - two or multi-party/teams.

 · Resolving conflicts in employee, team, management, partnerships or director level work engagement roles.

 · Resolving administration/reporting structure issues between staff.

 · Also, sometimes a first alternative stage to internal procedures or tribunals.

 · All in complete confidence between the parties and mediator.
-No reporting of content back to the Referrer, only the outcome.
+No reporting, of the content, back to the Referrer, only the outcome.

 § Clients have included governmental bodies and major national and regional organisations/businesses as well as small and medium family businesses.

 § Usually, a minimum of a full day.

-· Smaller non-commercial disputes.
-For example, boundary issues and/or relationship problems/disputes between neighbours or groups.
-Usually, from a couple of hours to half or full day, depending on the complexity/amount of parties involved.
+· Relationship (non-commercial) disputes.
+For example, family/partnership/groups or neighbour issues, including boundary disputes.
+Anything, from a couple of hours to half or full day, depending on the complexity/amount of parties involved.
 Online or Face to Face (f2f).

 · Pro Bono Mediation

-· Settlement of Neighbour disputes for Housing associations/Local Authorities.
-Active involvement with the Yorkshire Mediation charity, based near Leeds, providing free mediation services to the parties involved.
+· Settlement of Neighbour disputes for Housing associations/Local Authorities, etc. Active involvement with the Yorkshire Mediation charity, based near Leeds, providing free mediation services to the parties involved.
 See link to Yorkshire Mediation below.